 The film also adds a third story, which has very occasional similarities to On Jerusalem Street but must be mostly considered Brannon Braga and Adam Simon’s own invention.
 This is negligible and adds zero to the story.
 Its silliest moment is surely that of Yul Vazquez being pursued by a possessed car.
 The only thing it serves to do is wind the previous stories into an interconnected framework, which is mildly interesting but adds nothing at all to the film.
 I expected more of both Brannon Braga and Clive Barker.

 Co-writer Adam Simon has directed several genre films with the ingenious Brain Dead/Paranoia (1990), the cheap Carnosaur (1993) and the horror documentary The American Nightmare (2000), while he also wrote the scripts for Bones (2001) and The Haunting in Connecticut (2009), created/produced the tv series Salem (2014-7) and produced the alien invasion film Captive State (2019).

 Other films adapted from the works of Clive Barker include:- Candyman (1992), from Barker’s story The Forbidden (1985), featuring a supernatural boogey man, which has produced two sequels; one of the stories in the tv movie Quicksilver Highway (1997); The Midnight Meat Train (2008); Book of Blood (2009), and Dread (2009).
 Clive Barker has directed three films – Hellraiser (1987), which produced numerous sequels, Nightbreed (1990) and Lord of Illusions (1995).
-Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote story and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).
+Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote the story and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).